 Name Recognition with Marshmallows

 Here is a winter-inspired sensory bin filled with white rice, silver balls, and mini marshmallows.
 After having satisfied the sensory aspect of this invitation, I offered Adrian to spell his name with marshmallows.
 This is a very hands-on way to learn letter formation as well as the proper spelling of the child’s name.
 We are using a traditional Montessori Movable Alphabet (you can also use it with this mat) as a reference.
-Lastly, I added our DIY magnetic letters to the rice sensory bin and offered a DIY magnetic wand to “fish” out the letters.
-(To make the DIY wooden circles letters, prime circles with clear nail polish and write vowel in blue and consonant in red with a Sharpie.
-To make a DIY “fishing rod” we used a straw and a pipe cleaner and we glued a small magnet to the end.
+Lastly, I added our DIY magnetic letters to the rice sensory bin and offered a DIY magnetic wand to “fish” out the wooden letters.
+(To make a DIY “fishing rod” we used a straw and a pipe cleaner and we glued a small magnet to the end.
 Tape paper clips to your wooden letters and offer your child to fish the letters out!)
-I made these letters and a magnetic wand for 🎄Christmas Magnetic ABC Fishing Activity.
-Also, see a similar activity here ❤️💚Christmas Magnetic DIY 🌀Water Beads Sensory Bin.
+I made these letters and a magnetic wand for Christmas Magnetic ABC Fishing Activity.
+Also, see a similar activity here Christmas Magnetic DIY Water Beads Sensory Bin.

-Snow ❄️ Sensory ✍🏻️Tracing Tray
+Snow Sensory Tracing Tray

-I am using a coarse salt to create a winter wonderland snowy tray to encourage tracing and sensory play!
+Here, I am using coarse salt to create a winter wonderland snowy tray to encourage tracing and sensory play!
 We are referencing Montessori Lower case cursive sandpaper letters.
 Smaller children can simply enjoy the texture of coarse salt while sensorially learning through play, while older can trace letters, numbers, shapes, pictures … possibilities are endless!
-Holding a pine branch can resemble holding a pencil, thus promoting proper pincer grip, however, the tracing shows very thin so Adrian prefers to use this hands instead!
+Holding a pine branch can resemble holding a pencil, thus promoting proper pincer grip, however, the tracing shows very thin so Adrian prefers to use these hands instead!

-Animal 🐾Tracks in ❄️Play Dough
+Animal Tracks in Play Dough

-See here Identifying Animal 🐾Tracks in ❄️”Snow” Dough.
+See here Identifying Animal Tracks in “Snow” Dough

 Right on the tracks, Adrian wrote his name using nature’s objects he found in our backyard: sticks, stones, and fern.